grace-notes/website/contents/topics/benjamin.md

 ---
-title: "Benjamin"
+title: Benjamin
-pdf: "benjamin.pdf"
 description: "The youngest of Jacob's sons, the only one to be born in Palestine; and the tribe named for him.
 The tribe of the Apostle Paul."
 template: topic.jade
 ---

-**Benjamin**

-**From International Standard Bible Encyclopedia**
+*From International Standard Bible Encyclopedia*

-**Benjamin**benʹ-jə-min [Heb *binyāmîn*—‘son of the right hand’].
+**Benjamin** benʹ-jə-min [Heb *binyāmîn*—‘son of the right hand’].

 The youngest of Jacob’s sons, the only one to be born in Palestine; and the tribe named for him.
 According to tradition, his mother Rachel died